trannguyenhung011086/sync-asana-github-zeit-micro/README.md

 * Node.js - [Install Node.js 10](https://nodejs.org/en/), including the NPM package management tool.
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

-To build and deploy your application, run the following in your shell:
+To build and deploy the application, run the following in your shell:

 ```bash
 sam build
 sam deploy
 ```

-If you redeploy this and it ends up at a different endpoint URL, you need to go in to Github and change it in the Webhook.
+If you redeploy this, you need to go in to Github and change the endpoint URL in the Webhook.

 ## Create pull request on github